Unleash/unleash/docs/user_guide/strategy-constraints.md

 ## Constrain on a specific environment

 The most common use case for strategy constraints is that you want an activation strategy to only take effect in a specific environment.
-For example you could enable the feature for everyone in development, while you only expose the new feature to a few percentage of the users in production.
+For example you could enable the feature for everyone in development, while you only expose the new feature to a few percentage of users in production.

 ![Strategy constraints](../assets/strategy-constraints.png)